The New Sociology of Ageing

-The New Sociology of Ageing seeks to explore the challenges and opportunities of Ageing as a global force in its own right working alongside globalisation, urbanisation, new technology and now both climate change and global pandemics in transforming life in the 21st century.
+The New Sociology of Ageing explores the challenges and opportunities of ageing as a global force.
+Alongside globalisation, urbanisation, new technology, climate change, and global pandemics, ageing is transforming life in the twenty-first century.

 Introduction: An Introduction to the Ageing World Ahead